hyper-neutrino/anyfix/README.md

 `ʠcode»`: filter out over a key function.
 If top-of-stack is a list, filter out that; otherwise, apply on the whole stack
 `/code»`: reduce over a key (dyadic) function.

+Codeblocks do not need the trailing '»'; that's only required for if `code` contains more than one token.

 # commands
 `¬`: Logical inverse
 `&`: Logical AND